cozy/cozy-client/docs/react-integration.md

 ### 1. Initialize a CozyClient provider

-Load `CozyClient` and `CozyProvider` objects
+Import `CozyClient` and `CozyProvider`

 ```javascript
 import CozyClient, { CozyProvider } from 'cozy-client'
 ```

-Initialize a CozyClient instance (see the `CozyClient()` documentation for additionnal parameters, like to provide a schema)
+Initialize a CozyClient instance (see the `CozyClient()` documentation for additional parameters, for example to provide a schema)

 ```javascript
 const client = new CozyClient({